-- (2) A wardress who has served for 20 years continuously in the Prisons Service and is in receipt of an additional increment under paragraph (1) may be granted an increment at the rate set out in the Third Schedule if the Superintendent is satisfied as provided under paragraph (1). - (3) If, at any time, the Superintendent ceases to be satisfied as provided under paragraph (1), he may withdraw any additional increment payable under this rule and, in such event, such increment may not be re-granted until one year has elapsed since the date of such withdrawal. - 313.
-(1) On completion of the first appointment of 3 years, subordin- Engagement ate officers shall be eligible for a bonus equal to 2 months' pay of the rank held at the completion of the appointment.
+- (2) A wardress who has served for 20 years continuously in the Prisons Service and is in receipt of an additional increment under subrule (1) may be granted an increment at the rate set out in the Third Schedule if the Director is satisfied as provided under subrule (1). - IGN 68/19851 - (3) If, at any time, the Director ceases to be satisfied as provided under subrule (1), he may withdraw any additional increment payable under this rule and, in such event, such increment may not be re-granted until one year has elapsed since the date of such withdrawal.

+Engagement bonuses.

+- 313. (1) On completion of the first appointment of 3 years, subordinate officers shall be eligible for a bonus equal to 2 months' pay of the rank held at the completion of the appointment. - (2) On completion of each subsequent appointment of 3 years, they shall be eligible for a bonus equal to one months' pay of the rank held at the completion of each appointment.